cheqd/cheqd-node/README.md

 `cheqd-node` is the server/node portion of the cheqd network stack, built using [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and [Tendermint](https://github.com/tendermint/tendermint).

-## Quick start for joining cheqd mainnet
+## Quick start for joining cheqd networks

+Join our [**cheqd Community Slack**](http://cheqd.link/join-cheqd-slack) for help, question, and support if you are looking at joining either the cheqd mainnet or the testnet/ Either the cheqd team, or one of your fellow node operators will be happy to offer some guidance.

+### Mainnet

 Getting started as a node operator on the cheqd network mainnet requires the following steps:

-1. [Install the `cheqd-node` software](docs/setup-and-configure/readme.md) on a hosting platform of your choice.
+1. [Install the `cheqd-node` software](docs/setup-and-configure/README.md) (**version 0.3.1+**) on a hosting platform of your choice.
-2. When you have a node successfully installed, please fill out our [**node operator onboarding form**](http://cheqd.link/mainnet-onboarding).
+2. When you have a node successfully installed, please fill out our [**mainnet node operator onboarding form**](http://cheqd.link/mainnet-onboarding).
 You will need to have the following details on hand to fill out the form:
    1. Node ID for your node
    2. IP address / DNS record that points to the node \(if you're using an IP address, a static IP is recommended\)
    3. Peer-to-peer \(P2P\) connection port \(defaults to `26656`\)
    4. Validator account address (begins with `cheqd`)
    5. Moniker (Nickname/moniker that is set for your mainnet node)
 3. Once you have received or purchased your tokens, [promote your node to a validator](docs/setup-and-configure/configure-new-validator.md).
-4. If successfully configured, your node would become the latest validator on the cheqd Mainnet!
-Say hi to the other node operators on our [**cheqd Community Slack**](http://cheqd.link/join-cheqd-slack)
+4. If successfully configured, your node would become the latest validator on the cheqd mainnet!

-Any time you have questions or need support, feel free to reach out through the [ask for help](https://cheqd-community.slack.com/archives/C02AQ9UK4HY) channel and either the cheqd team or one of your fellow node operators will be happy to offer some guidance.
+### Testnet

+Joining the cheqd tetsnet is very similar to the instructions above for mainnet, with a few key differences:

+1. Install [v0.2.7 of cheqd-node](https://github.com/cheqd/cheqd-node/releases/tag/v0.2.7) (instead of v0.3.1+)
+2. Fill our [testnet node operator onboarding form](http://cheqd.link/join-testnet-form) with the same details as above.

 ## Usage